-The Sackler Center medical team consists of board-certified pain management specialist physicians, radiology technicians and nurses.
+The Center for Pain Management medical team consists of board-certified pain management specialist physicians, radiology technicians and nurses.
 Whether your pain is from surgery, illness, accident or another cause, Greenwich Hospital’s pain specialists employ a wide variety of therapies to provide relief for your specific condition.

 Pain Management Options

 New advances in pain management offer patients a growing number of options:

 Regenerative medicine therapy, including platelet-rich plasma and stem cell injections.
 These are safe, non-surgical procedures that stimulate healing of injured tissue.

 Nerve blocks, usually pain medicine or steroids, injected directly into the source of pain.
 Examples are cervical and lumbar epidural blocks, and facet and SI (sacroiliac) joint injections.